 Below your contact information, you'll need to include the client's contact details.
 You should make sure these are accurate, because they are necessary invoice details to make your documents legal.

 #4.
-Add the other details for professional invoices
+Add the other details for a professional Excel invoice template

 Before you fill in the rest of the invoice, you should add the information common to sales invoices.
-Specifically, here are items you should probably include in your header or near the top of the page.
+Specifically, here are items you should probably include in your header or near the top of the Excel invoice template.

 - Invoice date